polakowo/datadocs/docs/big-data/databases.md

 #### Pros

 - Huge volumes of structured, semi-structured, and unstructured data.
+- Ability to scale horizontally on commodity hardware.
     - Efficient, scale-out architecture instead of expensive, monolithic architecture.
-    - Ability to scale horizontally on commodity hardware.
-    - High availability, high throughput and low latency.
+- High availability and location independence.
     - For example, if users are distributed geographically.
+- High throughput and low latency.
+    - Fast reads and writes
 - Ability to handle change over time (schema agnostic nature)
 - Agile sprints, quick iteration, and frequent code pushes.
     - There are no complicated connections.